European lenders exit Amazon oil trade after scrutiny by campaigners

 "Given this situation, Natixis has declined to finance any new clients involved in oil exports from Ecuador since mid-2020 and has reduced the number of existing clients it works with in this area," a Natixis spokesperson said.

-The move by the banks could complicate the export of crude oil from Ecuador.
-Oil trading companies that were working with them must find other banks to back their transactions with refineries.
+The move by the banks could complicate the export of oil from Ecuador because trading companies that were using their services will have to find other banks to back their transactions.
+Swiss trading house Gunvor, identified in the report as one of the firms trading Ecuadorean crude, declined to comment.

-"Ecuador is going to need support to get out from under crushing debt, but new drilling in primary forests without consent from indigenous peoples is not the solution," she said.
+"Ecuador is going to need support to get out from under crushing debt, but new drilling in primary forests without consent from indigenous peoples is not the solution."

-Ecuador's oil industry says taking care of the environment and maintaining a harmonious relationship with people living in its operational areas is a priority.
-Petroecuador, the state-owned oil company, did not respond to a request for comment.

-While the value of crude cargoes from the Amazon runs into the billions of dollars annually, some investors say the reputational risks of financing such trades -- from which major banks derive only a fraction of their earnings -- are rising.

-"Where investors see a mismatch between banks' sustainability commitments and actions on the ground, investors will take steps to encourage change," said Bruce Duguid, head of stewardship at the governance advisory arm of British asset manager Federated Hermes.
+With asset managers under pressure to rebalance their portfolios to help to slow climate change, tropical deforestation and the loss of biodiversity, the stance of emerging market governments on such issues is facing growing scrutiny.

+"We have to position as investors with countries that are taking an active approach to governing and environmental concerns, and obviously some countries are better placed to do that than others," said Carlos de Sousa, an emerging market debt portfolio manager at Vontobel Asset Management, which has exposure to Ecuador's sovereign bonds.

-(Reporting by Matthew Green and Simon Jessop in LONDON and Brenna Hughes Neghaiwi in ZURICH; additional reporting by Alexandra Valencia in QUITO and Dmitry Zhdannikov in LONDON Editing by Rachel Armstrong and David Gregorio)
+(Reporting by Matthew Green and Simon Jessop in LONDON and Brenna Hughes Neghaiwi in ZURICH; additional reporting by Alexandra Valencia in QUITO and Dmitry Zhdannikov and Tom Arnold in LONDON Editing by Rachel Armstrong, David Gregorio and David Goodman)

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))